Are you wondering, “How long can I drive with a misfiring cylinder?”

 Three main things can cause cylinder misfires:

 - Loss of spark.
-This is when the electrical spark is prevented from jumping the electrode gap at the spark plug’s end and is typically the result of worn or damaged spark plugs or wires.
+This is when the electrical spark is prevented from jumping the electrode gap at the spark plug’s end.
+It is typically the result of worn or damaged spark plugs or wires.

 - The air/fuel mixture is too lean.
 If there’s too much air in the air/fuel mixture, there’s not enough gasoline in the mix to ignite.
-This is typically caused by issues with the fuel injector or fuel pressure.
+This is usually because of issues with the fuel injector or fuel pressure.

 - Loss of compression.
 This happens when the air/fuel mixture is lost from the cylinder before it can ignite.
-It’s typically caused by a leaking exhaust valve or a blown head gasket.
+It’s commonly caused by a leaking exhaust valve or a blown head gasket.

 What Happens When a Cylinder Misfires